 Here are additional details as set by Etsy:

-Etsy allows sellers to advertise their products and shop on their platform for a certain fee.
+Etsy allows sellers to advertise their products and shop on its platform for a certain fee.

 Etsy offers multiple methods of advertising: